KenMwaura1/Fast-Api-example/README.md

 ## Github Actions

 Github actions are used to run tests and build the docker image.
 The docker image is pushed to [Docker Hub](https://hub.docker.com/repository/docker/kenmwaura1/fast-api-example).
 Inorder to effectively use the actions you will need to add the following secrets to your repository settings. `DOCKER_USERNAME` and `DOCKER_PASSWORD` for the docker hub account.
 This is to enable the docker login step in the workflow and push the image to the docker hub repository.
+Alternatively you can remove the step from the workflow by commenting it out.

+It is also possible to use [Github Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry) to store the docker image.
+In this case you will need to add the following secrets to your repository settings. `CR_PAT` and `CR_USERNAME` for the github packages account.
+In our case the username is the github username.
+The `CR_PAT` is a personal access token with the `write:packages` scope.
+This is to enable the docker login step in the workflow and push the image to the github packages repository.
+Alternatively you can remove the step from the workflow by commenting it out.

+The docker image is also tagged with the commit sha and pushed to the docker hub repository.
+This is to enable the image to be pulled by the docker-compose file in the root directory.
+The docker-compose file is used to spin up the containers locally.
+It is available on [Github Packages](https://github.com/KenMwaura1/Fast-Api-example/pkgs/container/fast-api-example) as well.

 ## Docker Hub